7 WidgetProcessors

 myMetawidget.getWidgetProcessor( BeansBindingProcessor.class ).save( myMetawidget )

-After JComponents have been generated for the initial setToInspect, clients can update their values to a new Object without a full re-inspection by using rebind:
+After JComponents have been generated for the initial setToInspect, clients can load values for a new Object into the same UI without a full re-inspection by using rebind:

 myMetawidget.getWidgetProcessor( BeansBindingProcessor.class ).rebind( newObject, myMetawidget )

 BeanUtilsProcessor binds properties using Apache BeanUtils.
-It supports JavaBean and Scala property styles:
+It supports arbitrary property styles:

 Updates to the UI can be saved back to the setToInspect by calling save: